geerlingguy/pi-timelapse/README.md

 After the capture is completed, the images will be stored in a directory named `series-[current date]`.

+## Run on Raspberry Pi Startup and manage timelapses via Systemd

+This project includes a Systemd unit file that allows the timelapse script to be managed like any other service on the system (e.g. start with `systemctl start timelapse`, stop with `systemctl stop timelapse`).

+To use this feature, do the following:

+  1. In your `config.yml`, set the `total_images` variable to a large number—as large as you want, within Python's limitations.
+This way you won't start a timelapse and it stops after very few images are taken.
+  1. Copy the `timelapse.service` file into the Systemd unit file location: `sudo cp timelapse.service /etc/systemd/system/timelapse.service`.
+  1. Reload the Systemd daemon (`sudo systemctl daemon-reload`) to load in the new unit file.
+  1. Choose how you want to manage the `timelapse` service:
+    1. **To start a timelapse at system boot**: `sudo systemctl enable timelapse`
+    1. **To start a timelapse at any time**: `sudo systemctl start timelapse` (if one is not already running)
+    1. **To stop a timelapse in progress**: `sudo systemctl stop timelapse`

+Note: You should not try running a timelapse via the Python script directly _and_ via Systemd at the same time.
+This could do weird things, and is not a typical mode of operation!

 ## Creating animated gifs or videos

 ### Animated gifs